Wirecloud/wirecloud/docs/installation_guide.md

 To get the latest development version of the code, you can choose between two options:

-- Go to the WireCloud repository on GitHub, switch to the `0.9.x` branch (or select a specific 0.9.x tag, e.g. `0.9.0`) and click on the *Download ZIP* button to download the repository as a zip file, or just click on this [link](https://github.com/Wirecloud/wirecloud/zipball/0.9.x).
+- Go to the WireCloud repository on GitHub, switch to the `1.0.x` branch (or select a specific 1.0.x tag, e.g. `1.0.0`) and click on the *Download ZIP* button to download the repository as a zip file, or just click on this [link](https://github.com/Wirecloud/wirecloud/zipball/1.0.x).
 Unzip it.
 - Or use a [GIT](http://git-scm.com/) client to get the latest development version via Git:

         $ git clone git://github.com/Wirecloud/wirecloud.git
         $ cd wirecloud
-        $ git checkout 0.9.x
+        $ git checkout 1.0.x

-> **NOTE**: The `0.9.x` branch provides the latests development for the `0.9`
+> **NOTE**: The `1.0.x` branch provides the latests stable version for the `1.0`
-> version of WireCloud (that is, the version described in this guide).
-The
+> version of WireCloud (that is, the version described in this guide). the
+> latest development version for the `1.0.x` serie is provided by the
-> latest version of WireCloud is available in the `develop` branch.
-It's
+> `1.0.x-dev` branch, while the latest development version of WireCloud is
+> available in the `develop` branch.
+>
-> recommended to check if you are reading the latest version of this guide (e.g.
+> It's recommended to check if you are reading the latest version of this guide
-> following this [link][latest_docs]) if you are going to install the
+> (e.g. following this [link][latest_docs]) if you are going to install the
 > latest version of WireCloud from the `develop` branch instead of using the
-> `0.9.x` branch.
+> `1.0.x` branch.

 Once downloaded the source code, you can install WireCloud using the `setup.py` script (this step requires root privileges):